How To Care For Your Jewellery

-• Please do not wear your jewellery when doing house cleaning, DIY or gardening.
+Please do not wear your jewellery when doing house cleaning, DIY or gardening.
 Jewellery is not only more likely to become damaged in these situations, but cleaning solutions, household chemicals and plant foods can react with precious metals.

-• Please remove your jewellery before bathing and showers to keep it dry, and never wear jewellery in hot tubs or swimming pools as chlorine can cause lasting damage.
+Remove your jewellery before bathing and showers to keep it dry, and never wear jewellery in hot tubs or swimming pools as chlorine can cause lasting damage.
+Always remove your jewellery before sleep to prevent damage.

-• To Clean Your Jewellery
+How To Clean Your Jewellery

 Gold & Sterling Silver Jewellery - have beautiful lustres, but can darken an dull over time.
 To restore gold or sterling silver back to their original shine, clean your pieces with warm soapy water (or a solution of warm water and washing-up liquid) and a soft tooth brush.
 Afterwards, rinse the jewellery thoroughly in clean water and wipe with a soft cloth.
-This method also works for precious stone-set jewellery but not pearls.

-To clean tarnished Sterling Silver, or Argentium Silver line a plastic tub with aluminium foil, cover the foil with one to two tablespoons of bicarbonate of soda (depending on the number of jewellery items you want to clean), and put your jewellery into the tub, then cover the jewellery with boiling water.
+To clean heavily tarnished Sterling Silver, or Argentium Silver line a plastic tub with aluminium foil, cover the foil with one to two tablespoons of bicarbonate of soda (depending on the number of jewellery items you want to clean), and put your jewellery into the tub, then cover the jewellery with boiling water.
 You should see the items becoming clean quickly, then rinse the jewellery in warm water.
 Repeat the process with fresh foil and bicarbonate of soda if there is still traces of tarnish on the jewellery.
-(Do not use this method for gold, plated jewellery or any jewellery that has gemstones and other metals).
+(Do not use this method for gold-plated jewellery or any jewellery that has gemstones and other metals).

 Pearls - are delicate and can be cleaned with a soft and slightly damp cloth - never use a brush, soap or chemicals as these can cause damage to the surface of the pearl.